Create a RAG Application

 , the frontend will be accessible at the same URL).

-The frontend will display a page with an input field where we can communicate with the chatbot.
-However, at this point, we don't have any embeddings, so specific questions may not give us the expected response.
+The frontend will display a page with an input field where you can communicate with the chatbot.
+However, at this point, there are no embeddings, so specific questions may not give us the expected response.

-To see the list of all the APIs exposed by the configured services, we can go to the swagger UI of the API Portal.
+To see the list of all the APIs exposed by the configured services, you can go to the swagger UI of the API Portal.
 It can be accessed at the endpoint /documentations/api-portal

 .